humanfia/ibo2024/README.md

 # Humanfia at IBO 2024

+> [!NOTE]
 > This is part of RSI Effort at NVIDIA Research.
 [Humanize](https://github.com/humanfia/humanize2) is an open agent loop/flow framework that led by [NVIDIA Research](https://www.nvidia.com/en-us/research), [UCLA PolyArch](https://polyarch.cs.ucla.edu), and [MIT HAN Lab](https://hanlab.mit.edu).
 We are skying the limit with the power of agents with community members.

 The **Humanfia team have aced all 100/100 theory tasks in the International Biology Olympiad (IBO) 2024 Theoretical Exam** using a *fully agentic, YOLO-style approach*.
 All 400/400 statement verdicts match the official answer key, giving 100% agreement on the published grading target.
+According to IBO committe policy, the problems will be hold for two years.
+We will update on 2026 problem set once it becomes public.

 We build with open source, and build for open source.
 We **release everything**
 including: